Off-METM activities

 Unwind with Francesca Matteoda’s session of chair-based asanas (yoga postures) and pranayama (breathing exercises).
 Everyone is welcome, back-bending yogis and beginners alike.
 Wear comfortable clothing.

-Slammers: Kevin Booth, Louise Keohane
+Slammers: Fiona Kelso, Louise Keohane

 Moderator: Gary Smith